Brian Farkas: 2021-2022 Session

 In March 2022, Farkas announced an effort to study and deliver passenger rail service to Pitt County.
 Full funding for the $250,000 Pitt-Greenville Passenger Rail Feasibility Study was secured in July 2022 through State Planning and Research funds, a critical part of making a future rail project eligible for state and federal funds.

 In May 2022, after it was reported that WakeMed and Atrium Health embedded Meta's Metapixel tracker in its patient portals, Farkas authored a joint letter with Representative Donny Lambeth urging State's Attorney General, Josh Stein, to investigate potential privacy violations and make legislative recommendations to improve patient privacy in North Carolina.
 Following the letter, the Attorney General's Office confirmed that the issue was under investigation.

 In June 2022, Farkas voted for the 2022 Appropriations Act, which allocated $3 million toward the creation of the ECU Center for Telemedicine and Digital Healthcare Access.
 The interdisciplinary Center will focus on enhancing patient care and access to service, educating and training the next generation of providers, and researching clinical outcomes, social determinants of health, models of care delivery, and technology innovation.
 The legislation also included language from the bipartisan Broadband Modernization Act, which Farkas introduced in May with Representatives Saine and Arp.
 The legislation aims to increase state broadband speed standards to match federal grants requirements.

 On February 25, 2022, Farkas filed to run for re-election to NC House District 9.
-He lost narrowly to Republican Timothy Reeder as Republicans expanded their majority in the 2022 North Carolina House of Representatives election.
+Following legislative redistricting, which significantly changed the 9th District's configuration and voting demographics, he lost narrowly to Republican Timothy Reeder as Republicans expanded their majority in the 2022 North Carolina House of Representatives election.